cytoscape/py4cytoscape/README.md

 ## How to build and release
 1. Check all sources (including tests) into Github, merge them into the Master branch, and make Master the current branch
 1. Update the version number in both py4cytoscape/_version.py and build.bat
+1. If any API changes were made, be sure to update the [Automation API Definition](https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit#gid=1999503690) and change the Automation API version in py4cytoscape/_version.py
 1. Successfully execute all tests by using the tests/runalltests.bat file
+1. Execute liveness test (e.g., [Two-way Jupyter-Bridge test.ipynb](https://colab.research.google.com/drive/1bsCftHuxb2tQHL87AIgRcBgSRynoDIz3?usp=sharing)) on Google Colab
 1. Create a new release file in doc/release to match the version number (e.g., release_0.0.1.rst)
 1. Update the theme list in doc/release_log.rst and reference the release file you just created
 1. Create a new Github tag (in the Releases section on the far right of the Github GUI)
 1. Execute build.bat to check into PyPI __... be sure you updated the version number in build.bat first__

 Note that the user manual is automatically updated when Master files changes.
 You can find the manual [here](https://py4cytoscape.readthedocs.io/en/latest/).